Updated June 10, 2023

 - Tactical with ADM: Gain @ $718,486, Compound Annual Growth Rate @ 9.6%, Maximum Monthly Drawdown @ 14.3%

 Adaptive Dynamic Momentum is impressively accurate in identifying the direction and degree of momentum in an investment trend as well as the probability that that trend will continue.
 No one wants to purchase a previously successful fund that proceeds to fall off a cliff.

 It is important to note that Adaptive Dynamic Momentum is not a surefire cure for the doldrums experienced by tactical strategies when markets are experiencing a shift in trends.
-The true benefits of Tactical Asset Allocation are always measured across a full market cycle.
+The true benefits of Tactical Asset Allocation are always measured across a full market cycle (see What Is A Full Market Cycle And Why Should I Care?).
 Regardless, Adaptive Dynamic Momentum steadily and repeatedly outperforms single and weighted period momentum across virtually every specialized and diversified basket of funds I’ve tested.

 Why Adaptive Dynamic Momentum and Why Now?

-Additionally, we have far more fund choices than were available during the previous cycle.
-Our fund baskets are more diversified, which makes adapting to shifts in domestic and international equities, fixed income, real estate and commodities markets that much easier for investors.
-Investors also enjoy greater exposure to future growth opportunities.
+We have far more fund choices than were available during the 1966-1982 period.
+Our fund baskets are more diversified, which makes adapting to shifts in domestic and international equities, fixed income, real estate and commodities markets that much more critical for investors.